Ten-Day War: 1 July 1991

-More skirmishes took place, with Slovenian TO forces taking over a JNA facility at Nova vas, south of Ljubljana.
+More skirmishes took place, with Slovenian TO forces taking over a JNA facility at Nova Vas, south of Ljubljana.
 The JNA's ammunition dump at Črni Vrh caught fire and was destroyed in a massive explosion, damaging much of the town.
 However, the Slovenians successfully captured depots at Pečovnik, Bukovžlak, and Zaloška Gorica, taking possession of some 70 truckloads of ammunition and explosives.

 The JNA 306th Light Air Defence Artillery Regiment's column retreated from its exposed position at Medvedjek and headed into the Krakovo Forest (Krakovski gozd) near the Croatian border.
 It ran into a blockade near the town of Krško and was surrounded by Slovenian forces, but refused to surrender, probably hoping for help from a relief column.

 In the meantime, the JNA's leadership sought permission to change the tempo of its operations.
 Defence Minister Veljko Kadijević informed the Yugoslav cabinet that the JNA's first plan – a limited operation to secure Slovenia's border crossings – had failed, and that it was time to put into operation the backup plan of a full-scale invasion and imposition of military rule in Slovenia.
 However, the collective presidency – headed at the time by Serbia's Borisav Jović – refused to authorise such an operation.
 The JNA Chief of Staff, General Blagoje Adžić, was furious and publicly denounced "the federal organs [which] continually hampered us, demanding negotiations while they [the Slovenians] were attacking us with all means."

 2 July 1991

 The heaviest fighting of the war to date took place during 2 July.
-The Domžale radio transmitter was attacked at 10:37 UTC (11:37 local time) and heavily damaged by two JNA MiG-21 planes.
-During the rest of the day there were a number of major set-backs for the JNA.
-The JNA convoy in the Krakovo Forest came under sustained attack from TO units, forcing it to surrender.
+The Domžale radio transmitter was attacked and heavily damaged by two Yugoslav Air Force MiG-21 planes.
 Units from the JNA's Fourth Armoured Brigade attempted to move up from Jastrebarsko in Croatia but were beaten back near the border town of Bregana.
 The Slovenian TO mounted successful attacks on border crossings at Šentilj, Gornja Radgona, Fernetiči and Gorjansko, overrunning them and taking a number of JNA troops prisoner.
 A protracted engagement between JNA and Slovenian TO forces took place during the afternoon and evening at Dravograd, and a number of JNA facilities around the country fell to Slovenian forces.

-At 21:00, the Slovenian Presidency announced a unilateral ceasefire.
-However, this was rejected by the JNA leadership, which vowed to "take control" and crush Slovenian resistance.